 Unless otherwise stated, consider all parts of the plant poisonous.

-Never hesitate to seek medical aid if you think a person or animal has ingested a poisonous substance.
+Never hesitate to seek medical help if you think a person or animal has ingested a poisonous substance.

 Bird of Paradise (seeds)